mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 ===========================

 In real life applications, evaluating the performance of an algorithmic approach is not where things end.
-Usually, our overarching goal is to create algorithms instance (a "production model") that can be used on future unseen (and unlabeled) data to serve our application.
+Usually, our overarching goal is to create an algorithms instance (a "production model") that can be used on future unseen (and unlabeled) data to serve our application.
-Evaluation is there to tell us, if our approach will be good enough for the application we want to accomplish in the real world.
+Evaluation is there to tell us if our approach will be good enough for the application we want to accomplish in the real world.

 But how to we generate this final algorithms instance?
-Remember, that our evaluation actually evaluates our **approach** and not a individual algorithm instance.
+Remember, that our evaluation actually evaluates our **approach** and not an individual algorithm instance.
-This means we can not confidently use our approach to optimize and train an algorithm instance on all labeled data we have (train and test data), **without** performing any final evaluation.
+This means we can confidently use our approach to optimize and train an algorithm instance on **all** labeled data we have (train and test data), **without** performing any final evaluation.
 This seems a little bit risky, but if our prior evaluation was thorough, we can expect our final algorithmic instance to be at least as good as what we saw during the evaluation process.